aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to FODS or Online App" h2="Export WORD to FODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORD to FODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to FODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting Word documents to other formats is a common requirement for many applications.
+For example, you may need to convert a Word document to HTML or FODS format for further processing.
+The HTML format is useful for displaying the content of a Word document on a web page, while the FODS format is used for creating spreadsheets.

+<h2>How Aspose.Total Helps for Word to FODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents, spreadsheets, and other file formats.
+It includes the powerful Aspose.Words for C++ API, which can be used to export Word documents to HTML.
+After that, the Aspose.Cells for C++ API can be used to convert the HTML to FODS.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to integrate the feature-rich document manipulation and conversion capabilities into C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}